 - iPad mini: $69

 AppleCare+ for Macs and for Displays extends coverage to an impressive 3 years from the purchase date.
-It adds up to two incidents of accidental damage protection every 12 months, each of which are subject to a $99 service fee for external enclosure damage or screen damage, and a $299 service fee for other types of damage.
+It adds up to two incidents of accidental damage protection every 12 months, each of which is subject to a $99 service fee for external enclosure damage or screen damage, and a $299 service fee for other types of damage.

 Both Mac and Display plans give you 24/7 priority access to Apple’s tech support experts via chat or phone.
 Support under the plan allows for onsite repair, mail-in repair, and carry-in repair to an Apple store or Apple Authorized Service Provider.
 Hardware coverage for Macs includes the computer and its battery, memory, included accessories, and Apple USB SuperDrive.
 Hardware coverage for Displays includes the display, its included power cord, one Apple-branded display stand, and one Apple-branded mount purchased simultaneously.